salvatore-riillo/Tech_Sales_Data_Analysis_Project/README.md

 # Tech Sales Data Analysis

-This project focuses on analyzing technology sales data to uncover insights and trends.
+This project focuses on analyzing sales data from a given tech items dataset, to uncover insights and trends.
 The core analysis is conducted in Google Colab Notebook, utilizing Python for data manipulation and visualization.

 ## Key Components:
 - **Tech_Sales_Data_Analysis_Notebook.ipynb**: Main Colab Notebook containing the analysis.